MThicklin/Veeam-LogDiver/README.md

 -Ensure you have at least Python 3.9 installed.
 -Download the .zip and extract where you want.
 -Copy your Veeam Logs into the folder.
--Finally open a command prompt inside the LogDiver directory.
+-Open a command prompt inside the LogDiver directory.
 -Type 'python logdiver.py crawl'
 -Logdiver will output a .txt file named after each of the logs found with the line numbers of the errors / warnings from the original log files.